twbs/bootstrap/docs/components/alerts.md

 title: Alerts
 ---

 Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.

-For inline dismissal, use the [alerts jQuery plugin]({{ site.baseurl }}javascript/#alerts).
+## Examples

-Wrap any text and an optional dismiss button in `.alert` and one of the four contextual classes (e.g., `.alert-success`) for basic alert messages.
+Alerts are available for any length of text, as well as an optional dismiss button.
+For proper styling, use one of the four **required** contextual classes (e.g., `.alert-success`).
+For inline dismissal, use the [alerts jQuery plugin](#dismissing).

-{% callout info %}
-#### No default class

-Alerts don't have default classes, only base and modifier classes.
-A default gray alert doesn't make too much sense, so you're required to specify a type via contextual class.
-Choose from success, info, warning, or danger.
-{% endcallout %}

 {% example html %}
 <div class="alert alert-success" role="alert">